The best textiles to use for decor and design

 You can order a sample of a particular material with your chosen pattern on it.
 Or you can create your own pattern.

-There are certain fabrics that interior designers will use time and again in design – and for very good reason.
-The texture and quality of these design fabrics are ideal for your home interior.
+There are certain fabrics that designers will use time and again in design – and for very good reason.
+The texture and quality of these design fabrics are ideal to create a stylish home interior, whether you’re designing a living room, or garden design for a patio.

-Every item on this page is beautiful to look at, hard wearing, and colours print beautifully on them.
-Of course, price varies according to the textile and design, so make sure to take your budget into consideration before you start.
+Every item on this page is beautiful to look at, and colours print beautifully on them.
+Of course, the price varies according to the textile and design, so make sure to consider your budget before you start.

-To help you, we put together a very informative blog on maake’s top 5 textile choices for interior design – check it out!
+To help you, we put together a very informative guide on maake’s top 5 textile choices for interiors – check it out!

 Also, bear these fabrics in mind for the items you choose: